dhocker/intrinio-localc/README.md

 # LibreOffice Calc Extension for Intrinio Marketplace
-Copyright © 2017 by Dave Hocker as TheAgency
+Copyright © 2017 by Dave Hocker as Qalydon

 ## Overview
 This project implements a LibreOffice Calc (LOCalc) addin extension that can